 Use compost to heat your greenhouse

 When done properly, a compost bin can put out up to 100°F (37°C), making it an effective way to heat your greenhouse without relying on electric heaters.
-Making your own compost also reduces the amount of food waste you produce and send to landfills, and lessens your need to use synthetic fertilisers or compost containing peat.
+Making your own compost also reduces the amount of food waste you produce and send to landfills, and lessens your need to use synthetic fertilizers or compost containing peat.
+Get some help from a tree cutting service near you for a faster result.

 Start seedlings indoors